Monday, October 21, 2024

 Returning Serves: Dealing with Spin

-I think of the spin on serves as having two axis: Up/down, left/right.
+I think of the spin on serves as having two axis: Up/down (top or bottom spin), left/right.
 Some serves combine the two axis.

 Up/Down

-So if the server cuts the ball on the serve (ie undersping), my return will tend to go low and hit the net.
+So if the server cuts the ball on the serve (ie undersping), the return will tend to go low and hit the net.
 So I need to angle it up to get it over the net.
-Probably, I should cut it back to keep it low and hard to hit.
+Probably, I should cut it back to keep it low and hard for my opponent to hit.
+So a cut serve is best returned with a cut return.

-If the server brushes upward and applies topspin to the ball, my return will tend to popup and maybe go off the end of the table.
-I close the angle of my racquet to keep it down.
-If possible, I put topspin on it by brushing up behind the ball.
+If the server brushes upward and applies topspin to the ball, a return will tend to popup and fly off the end of the table.
+I must close the angle of my racquet to keep it down.
+If possible, I should put topspin on it by brushing up behind the ball.

 Left/Right.
 Note: as the returning server, I think in terms of my left and right.
 And for this primer, I'm assuming we're all righties.

-If the server uses a back hand serve and brushes the from MY right to left, my return will tend to fly off to my left and miss the table.
+If the server uses a back hand serve and brushes the ball from MY right to left, a return will tend to fly off to my left and miss the table.
 So I hit the ball back toward the right side of the table.
-Mostly simply, I return the ball towards the side that the server racquet's come from.
+Simply, I return the ball towards the side that the server racquet's come from.

 If the server uses a forward serve brushing the ball from my left to right, my return will tend to fly off to my right, so I hit back towards my left to keep it on the table.
 Again, I hit towards where their racquet came from.

-More experienced coachers don't talk (or think) in the simple axis concept that I do, they seem to categorize by the type of serve
+More experienced players and coaches don't talk (or think) in the simple axis concept that I do, they seem to categorize by the type of serve.
+Here is "Ping to Pong"'s (film author) categories of spin:

-Before I jump into trying to reconcile his way of thinking with mine, I want to highlight a great point the makes.
-Look at the contact point between the server's racquet and ball: ignore all the fake movements before before and after the contact point.
+One great point that he makes: Look at the contact point between the server's racquet and ball: ignore all the fake movements before before and after the contact point.
 Great advice.
 Nicely said.
 Effing hard to do.

 So now I need to recognize a reverse pendulum serve and send it back to the server's backhand.
 Also, the hook and tomahawk.
 And send them back to the server's backhand.